-The campaign “We need more Women in Parliaments and as political leaders because…” aims to highlight the commitment of male Presidents and Prime Ministers around the world to increase the number of women in politics.
+The Leadership Campaign aims to highlight the commitment of male Presidents and Prime Ministers around the world to increase the number of women in politics.

-The Women in Parliaments Global Forum (WIP) would like to acknowledge the important role that Mr Bjarni Benediktsson, Prime Minister of Iceland, and Mr José Manuel Barroso, President of the European Commission (2004-2014) and Member of the WIP Advisory Board, have taken in assembling these important testimonials.
+Women Political Leaders (WPL) would like to acknowledge the important role of José Manuel Barroso, President of the European Commission (2004-2014) and Member of the WPL Global Advisory Board, in assembling these important testimonials.

-A greater gender balance in politics that reflects the diversity of our societies is a crucial goal for our global society.
+A greater balance between women and men in politics reflects the diversity of our societies.
+It a crucial goal also for our global society.

-The mission of Women in Parliaments Global Forum (WIP) is to increase the number and influence of women representatives in Parliaments across the globe.
-WIP profoundly believes that men – in particular, male politicians in positions of influence – are as much a part of that important change for the better, as women themselves.
+The mission of WPL is to increase the number and influence of women in politics..
+WPL profoundly believes that men – in particular, male politicians in positions of influence – are as much a part of that important change for the better, as women.

-I am delighted to present this ground-breaking WIP Leadership Campaign publication.
 Male Presidents and Prime Ministers from around the world have contributed far-reaching and challenging statements on the advancement of women into positions of political leadership.
-They share the belief that gender equality in politics is vital.
+They share the belief that equality between men and women in politics is vital.